wbkd/trello-tresor/README.md

 | pagination.entriesPerPage | The number of entries in a single JSON | `20`                        |

-To get **further information** about the fields you can select, please referr to the [card](https://developers.trello.com/reference#card-object), [attachment](https://developers.trello.com/v1.0/reference#attachments) and [user](https://developers.trello.com/v1.0/reference#member-object) documentations.
+To get **further information** about the fields you can select, please refer to the [card](https://developers.trello.com/reference#card-object), [attachment](https://developers.trello.com/v1.0/reference#attachments) and [user](https://developers.trello.com/v1.0/reference#member-object) documentations.

 ### npx

-This module is suitable to be used with `npx`, so that you don't even need to install the module and add it to your package dependencies.
+This module is suitable to be used with `npx`, so that you don't need to install the module and add it to your package dependencies.
 Just add `npx tresor` to your `prebuild` hook in the `package.json` of your module:

 ```JSON